gini/gini-vision-lib-android/ginivision/src/doc/source/updating-to-2-4-0.rst

                     .build();
     CameraFragmentCompat.createInstance(giniVisionFeatureConfiguration);

-    // Or only for PDFs
+    // Or enable only for PDFs
     final GiniVisionFeatureConfiguration giniVisionFeatureConfiguration =
             GiniVisionFeatureConfiguration.buildNewConfiguration()
                     .setDocumentImportEnabledFileTypes(